 Why does my dog's breath smell like urine?

 Another scent dog owners sometimes notice on their pups' breath is ammonia—or, in normal people language, pee.
-It's never ideal if your dog's breath starts to smell more like something coming out of the other end, but in the case of a urine-like smell, it could also be a sign of kidney failure.
-Basically, if a dog's kidneys aren't functioning properly, they may start breathing out some of the ammonia in their body in an attempt to get rid of it.
-Again, this is a case that calls for immediately medical attention and a trip to the vet.
+It's never ideal if your dog's breath starts to smell more like something coming out of the other end, but in the case of a urine-like smell, it could also be a sign of kidney disease.
+Basically, if a dog's kidneys aren't functioning properly, they may start breathing out some of the ammonia as their body's attempt to get rid of the build up.
+Again, this is one of those health problems that calls for immediately medical attention and a trip to the vet.

 Why does my dog's breath smell like garbage?

 People love to tease dogs for their bad breath, but healthy doggy breath isn't actually that bad, as any dog owner knows.
 If your dog's breath starts to truly reek—think garbage or sewer-level bad odors—it could be a sign that something is seriously wrong and they need more than just a good bath.

 Possible causes of this especially foul-smelling puppy breath include dental and oral hygiene issues, like severe periodontal disease in their gums (which can lead to infection and tooth loss) and even more serious issues, like a tooth abscess or oral tumor.
 If your pup's breath starts to smell like something that belongs in a literal dumpster, schedule a vet appointment right away.